remscodes/ngx-testing-tools/README.md

   noTemplate?: boolean = false;
   // Enables `HttpTools`.
   httpTesting?: boolean = false;
+  // When enabled, the assertion will end by `HttpTestingController.verify()`.
+  // Works only when `httpTesting` test bed option is `true`, otherwise has no effect. verifyHttp?: boolean = true;
   // Automatically compiles the custom test bed for each test. autoCompile?: boolean = true;
   // Automatically invokes the "should create" test.